 A way to solve this is to – if possible – keep your pets outside your home to prevent the chances of contaminating the air inside.
 If this is not feasible, make sure that you clean and wash your pets 2-3 times a week with proper soap and disinfectants.
 Pet owners should wash their clothes regularly and not keep used clothes in a place for too long.
 Yes, we know, although we love pets, having one (or more!) in Hong Kong is not easy…

-Tip #3 to reduce allergens at home: improve indoor air quality.
+Tip #3: improve indoor air quality.
 Use dehumidifiers and air purifiers.

 The way to reduce humidity is to use dehumidifiers that can be easily found in supermarkets or convenience stores in Hong Kong.
 Air purifiers are typically more expensive however if you choose the right one, it can be a very good investment.
 Air purifiers essentially work as fans that absorbs the air and dust, cleans and filters it, then purify the clean air back to the room.
 It also traps the smell and smoke and neutralize them.